 The only way to stop hair growth is to destroy the hair follicle.
 The best time to have any treatment to destroy the hair is during the growing stage.
-This is when the blood is feeding the hair, if this is cut off the hair will stop or weaken its growth.
+This is when the blood is feeding the hair.
+If this is cut off, the hair will stop or weaken its growth.

-Waxing has been used for years, first used in ancient egypt.
+Waxing has been used for years, first used in ancient Egypt.
 There are different types of wax;

 Hot wax, which is at a slightly higher temperature, almost spreads like butter over the area, which then hardens and is then pulled off.
-Oil is applied to the area before waxing, so the wax will stick to the hair and not the skin.
-This is perfect for intimate areas, where the skin is thin and sensitive.
+Oil is applied to the area before waxing so the wax will stick to the hair and not the skin.
+This is perfect for intimate areas where the skin is thin and sensitive.

-To have waxing done, the hair needs to be a length of around 5mm, this ensures that it can stick to the wax and be ripped out of the hair follicle quickly.
+To have waxing done, the hair needs to be a length of around 5mm; this ensures that it can stick to the wax and be ripped out of the hair follicle quickly.
 This will leave the waxed area feeling silky smooth for around 2-4 weeks when the hair starts growing again.
-After 4-6 weeks the area will need waxing again.
+After 4-6 weeks, the area will need waxing again.

 All hair types and skin types can be treated with waxing.

-Electrolysis is where a little probe is inserted into the hair follicle, then an electrical current will travel down the probe to cauterise the blood flow to the hair follicle.
-This can stop the hair from growing or weaken it and as the best time to get the hair is at the growing stage, it can take several treatments before the hair has completely gone.
+Electrolysis is where a little probe is inserted into the hair follicle.
+Then, an electrical current will travel down the probe to cauterise the blood flow to the hair follicle.
+This can stop the hair from growing or weaken it, and as the best time to get the hair is at the growing stage, it can take several treatments before the hair has completely gone.

-Regular, monthly treatments are recommended and it is advisable to completely clear the area of all hairs to ensure the area and all hairs are treated.
+Regular, monthly treatments are recommended, and it is advisable to completely clear the area of all hairs to ensure the area and all hairs are treated.

-When the current is switched on you may feel a heat sensation and some hairs may feel more uncomfortable than others, as they may be closer to a nerve.
+When the current is switched on, you may feel a heat sensation, and some hairs may feel more uncomfortable than others, as they may be closer to a nerve.

-The skin can feel a little tender to touch after as there has been some heat applied into the skin and any redness should subside within 12 hours.
+The skin can feel a little tender to the touch after some heat has been applied into the skin, and any redness should subside within 12 hours.

 This infographic will tell you which method will work on what hair pigmentation and skin type.

-These are the different options for hair removal, which one would I choose?
+These are the different options for hair removal.
+Which one would I choose?

 This depends on several factors:

-Ok, so if you came to see me, and you’ve been shaving your face and had strong hair growth, I would suggest an IPL course initially and then progress onto electrolysis to get the remaining hair.
+Ok, so if you came to see me, and you’ve been shaving your face and had strong hair growth, I would suggest an IPL or Laser course initially and then progress onto electrolysis to get the remaining hair.

 Why?
-Most people who have facial hair, want it gone and are often self-conscious and want it gone quickly, they have most likely been plucking or shaving, so there is no hair there at any point.
+Most people who have facial hair, want it gone and are often self-conscious and want it gone quickly, They have most likely been plucking or shaving, so there is no hair there at any point.

 We would then start using electrolysis to get rid of the rest.
-At this point, there isn’t as much hair there, so you are more comfortable letting a few hairs grow a little longer to be treated with electrolysis and at the same time feeling a lot less self-conscious.
+At this point, there isn’t as much hair there, so you are more comfortable letting a few hairs grow a little longer to be treated with electrolysis and, at the same time, feeling a lot less self-conscious.

-IPL is fantastic for larger areas of the body, as it’s not that uncomfortable and can be very quick.
+IPL/Laser are fantastic for larger areas of the body, as it’s not that uncomfortable and can be very quick.

-A rough average back treatment can take 30 minutes and electrolysis can take 4 hours per treatment.
+A rough average back treatment can take 30 minutes, and electrolysis can take 4-8 hours per treatment.